The University of Newcastle

 The degree provides the skills required to develop entrepreneurial ideas into successful new ventures, or work within existing businesses in an innovative way.
 This program is designed to stretch your imagination and start you down a path of a successful future in an increasingly dynamic commercial world.

-Areas of study: Governance, human resource management, innovation and entrepreneurship, international business, leadership and management, marketing, policy and political economy, sports management and tourism management.
+Human resource management, innovation and entrepreneurship, international business, management, marketing, politics and international relations, tourism and event management.

 Assumed knowledge: Mathematics Advanced.